IN GENERAL

 Bair also defended the Treasury Department's $1 trillion plan to get toxic mortgage investments off banks' books, saying it's the "appropriate structure to address troubled assets."Earlier this month, JPMorgan Chase & Co. said it wouldn't participate in the program because it did not need to.
 Bair said a bank could opt out of the broader bailout program only in consultation with the government.
 "Some banks have rosier views of their capital positions that what they actually are," she said.

-Martin Weiss, who warns that despite reassurances from the Fed that the Big 19 are well capitalized, his research shows:We consider eight institutions, representing 63 percent of the assets, to be at risk of failure.
+As for sorting out which banks are still at risk consider the following from Martin Weiss, who warns that despite reassurances from the Fed that the Big 19 are well capitalized, his research shows:We consider eight institutions, representing 63 percent of the assets, to be at risk of failure.
 They are JPMorgan Chase, Citibank, Wells Fargo, SunTrust, Goldman Sachs, HSBC America, National City and Countywide Bank.
 Notice the number of "healthy" banks (Goldman, JP Morgan) on that list.
 Weiss says hefty ongoing exposure to derivative risk is part of the problem, and concludes both the stress tests and their results could be "very misleading."

+By Andrew Ross Sorkin – April 20 -Another day, another attempt by a Wall Street bank to pull a bunny out of the hat, showing off an earnings report that it hopes will elicit oohs and aahs from the market.
 Goldman Sachs, JPMorgan Chase, Citigroup and, on Monday, Bank of America all tried to wow their audiences with what appeared to be — presto! — better-than-expected numbers.
 But in each case, investors spotted the attempts at sleight of hand, and didn’t buy it for a second.
 JPMorgan Chase reported a dazzling profit partly because the price of its bonds dropped (theoretically, they could retire them and buy them back at a cheaper price; that’s sort of like saying you’re richer because the value of your home has dropped);

 2. Citigroup/ 1,947/ 45